gugazimmermann/loners-api/README.md

 ./start.sh
 ```

-Follow the instructions, this will create the users inside the database.
+Follow the instructions, this will create the user and password.

 To close, just type: `Ctrl+C`